junxit/us-congress-bills-111/bill.md

   >       - **(i)** all complaints of crimes described in paragraph (3)(A)(i),
   >       - **(ii)** all complaints of theft of property valued in excess of $1,000, and
   >       - **(iii)** all complaints of other crimes,
-  >     - **(B)** make such log book available upon request to any agent of the Federal Bureau of Investigation, any member of the United States Coast Guard, and any law enforcement officer performing official duties in the course and scope of an investigation.
+  >     - **(B)** make such log book available upon request to any agent of the Federal Bureau of Investigation, any member of the Coast Guard, and any law enforcement officer performing official duties in the course and scope of an investigation.
   >   - **(2)** *Details required* The information recorded under paragraph (1) shall include, at a minimum—
   >     - **(A)** the vessel operator;
   >     - **(B)** the name of the cruise line;